consgithub/wasp-fix-eu-domain-0.13.2/README.md

 # Mailgun EU Domain Fix for Wasp 0.13.2

-A simple fix to enable Mailgun EU domain support in Wasp 0.13.2 applications before official support was added.
+A fix to enable Mailgun EU domain support in Wasp 0.13.2 applications before official support was added.

 ## Problem